Organic Standards

 EU Corrigendum to Implementing Regulation (EU) 2025/973 on Organic Production Inputs

-The EU published a corrigendum in March 2026 narrowing which food additives qualify as agricultural ingredients for organic content calculations.
-Manufacturers must re-verify product formulations to ensure compliance with organic labeling thresholds, as non-asterisked additives no longer contribute to the organic percentage.
+The EU narrowed the scope of food additives qualifying as agricultural ingredients for organic content calculations via a March 2026 corrigendum.
+Companies must re-verify product formulations to ensure organic labeling thresholds are still met as non-asterisked additives no longer contribute to the organic percentage.

 eur-lex.europa.euEuropean UnionEuropean Union